quanterall/HaskellMaterials/basics/02-composite-datatypes.md

   let ageString = show $ age profile
-      activeString = if active profile then "active" else "not active" interestsString = intercalate ", " (interests profile) in mconcat
+      activeString = if active profile then "active" else "not active" interestsString = intercalate ", " (interests profile) -- `mconcat` here concatenates a list of strings into a string in mconcat
         [ username profile,
           " (",